 The scenery is off the charts with Mt Aspiring rising 3,033 metres (9,951 feet) into the blue!
 It’s amazing how far you’ll feel from civilisation after this relatively short walk!
 Tonight you can prepare a nice hot dinner in your backcountry kitchen, before relaxing by the fire.

-The hike to Mount Aspiring Hut can be done solo, and it’s a real highlight of our 8 or 14 day ‘Winter Rimu’ trip on the South Island, here in New Zealand.
+The hike to Mount Aspiring Hut can be done solo, and it’s a real highlight of our 8 or 14 day ‘Winter Rimu’ trip on the South Island.

 5. Hooker Valley Hike

 This 10 kilometre (6.5 mile) return hike will be one of the most rewarding 3 hour hikes you’ll do in New Zealand.
-Starting at White Horse Hill Campground, near Mount Cook Village, the Hooker Valley track leads you through land that’s sacred to indigenous Maori, and leads you to Hooker lake for stunning views of the Hooker Glacier, and New Zealand’s tallest mountain; Aoraki/Mount Cook.
+Starting at White Horse Hill Campground near Mount Cook Village, the Hooker Valley track leads you through land that’s sacred to indigenous Maori, taking you to Hooker Lake for stunning views of the Hooker Glacier, and New Zealand’s tallest mountain; Aoraki/Mount Cook.

-In winter, this trail is often clad in a small layer of snow.
+In winter, this trail is sometimes clad in a thin layer of snow.
 The trail is relatively easy so even when there’s snow on the trail, it’s a safe hike for all ages and abilities.
-Along the trail you’ll pass over incredible swing bridges, and upon arrival at Hooker Lake you’ll be treated to incredible views of the frozen lake, which is often home to icebergs!
+Along the trail you’ll pass over incredible swing bridges, and upon arrival at Hooker Lake you’ll be treated to great views of the frozen lake, which is often home to icebergs!

-The hike into the Hooker Valley is easily found if you're travelling solo, and it's included on small group guided adventure tours, including the 8 or 14 day 'Winter Rimu' trip, and the 13 day 'Kea' family trip, here on the South Island of New Zealand.
+The hike into Hooker Valley is easily found if you're travelling solo, and it's included on small group guided adventure tours, including the 8 or 14 day 'Winter Rimu' trip, and the 13 day 'Kea' Family Adventure, here on the South Island of New Zealand.